ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 }
 ```

-The fix around this is to add a container and then the container will have a border.
+The fix is to add a container and then the container will have a border.
 In this example, the parent of the border is the canvas instead of the window.

 ```csharp
 private static UIElement Elements() {
     var canvas = new Canvas();
     var border = new Border();
     border.SetBorderThickness(10);